 - Know your budget.

-The most violated rule of writing a good RFP is omitting an established budget.
+The most common error when writing a good RFP is omitting an established budget.
 This happens when the company searching for an agency partner hasn’t done their homework before seeking an agency.
 Budget isn’t an outcome of an RFP.
 It is part of the RFP background information provided to the agency participating in the search.
 Trust that the agencies developing a response to your RFP will do a much better job if they have guidance.

 At EAG Advertising & Marketing, we’ve responded to dozens of Requests for Proposal from wonderful Kansas City companies.
 We’ve also respectfully declined to participate in an equal number.
 A good RFP exercise is exciting and gets our motor revving.
 A bad RFP, well, “Thanks, but no thanks.”